Rehearsal Dinners: What’s Involved in Planning One?

 Some wedding parties may have members who are traveling to the wedding.
 If it’s likely out of towners won’t be available for the night before, this is the perfect opportunity to try your hand at breakfast on the morning of the wedding.
-Achieving the same goal, guests will be able to mingle, get to know one another, and any pre-wedding tensions can be relieved.
+Achieving the same goal, guests will be able to mingle, get to know one another, relieving any pre-wedding tensions.

 Alternatively, some brides and grooms choose not to host any sort of pre-wedding festivity.
-Perhaps the families have been acquainted for a long time and they know each other well, or it’s just not in the budget.
+Perhaps the families have known each other for a long time.
+They know each other well, or it’s just not in the budget.
 Not having the rehearsal dinner/wedding breakfast is perfectly fine as well and will save you a pretty penny.

 When it comes to planning and paying for the rehearsal dinner, it has traditionally been in the hands of the groom’s family.
 However, in today’s day in age, anything is possible.
 You could have both parents split the cost, or you and your partner can choose to take it on yourselves.
 Just remember, whoever is paying for it typically has more power over how it’s going to look.
 If you want full control, start saving up, otherwise, voice your most important wants and needs to your parents, and let them have freedom with the rest of the decisions.